-- 5.1 The Committee reports to the Board after each meeting and shall make whatever recommendation to the Board it deems appropriate where action or improvement is needed. - 5.2 The secretary of the Committee prepares minutes of all meetings of the Committee and these are circulated to the members of the Committee before the next meeting of the Committee.
-All signed Committee minutes are made available to the Board. - 5.3 The Committee reviews and assesses annually the adequacy of these terms of reference to ensure it is operating efficiently. - 5.4 The Committee ensures that its current terms of reference are made available at www.unilever.com. - 5.5 The Committee conducts an annual performance evaluation to ensure that the Committee is functioning in accordance with its terms of reference and reports thereon to the Board.
-This evaluation takes into account the views of the Board on the performance of the Committee. - 5.6 The Committee publishes a report annually (to be included in the Annual Report and Accounts).
+- 6.1 The Committee reports to the Board after each meeting and shall make whatever recommendation to the Board it deems appropriate where action or improvement is needed. - 6.2 The secretary of the Committee prepares minutes of all meetings of the Committee and these are circulated to the members of the Committee before the next meeting of the Committee.
+All signed Committee minutes are made available to the Board. - 6.3 The Committee reviews and assesses annually the adequacy of these terms of reference to ensure it is operating efficiently.

+- 6.4 The Committee ensures that its current terms of reference are made available at www.unilever.com. - 6.5 The Committee conducts an annual performance evaluation to ensure that the Committee is functioning in accordance with its terms of reference and reports thereon to the Board.
+This evaluation takes into account the views of the Board on the performance of the Committee. - 6.6 The Committee publishes a report annually (to be included in the Annual Report and Accounts).

-6.1 The chairman of the Committee or another member of the Committee attends the annual general meeting of PLC and is available to answer any questions referred to him or her by the chairman of the meeting.
+7.1 The chair of the Committee or another member of the Committee attends the annual general meeting of PLC and is available to answer any questions referred to them by the chair of the meeting.